dimpyad/DailyPractice/Behavioral/Day_60.md

 Communication

 ### Problem statement #1
-You are leading a diverse team located in say 3 different locations in the world.
+You are leading a diverse team located in different locations in the world.
 For simplicity lets assume the following:
 - Team A - Location 1
 - Team B - Location 2
 - Team C - Location 3